redhatdemocentral/rhcs-generic-loan-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.3 - JBoss BPM Suite 6.4.0 and JBoss EAP 7.0.0 with generic loan demo installed on any given OpenShift installation and loading mulitple projects.

+- v1.2 - JBoss BPM Suite 6.3.0 on JBoss EAP 6.4.7 with generic loan demo running on any given OpenShift installation and port forwarding for git repo access configured.

 - v1.1 - JBoss BPM Suite 6.3.0 on JBoss EAP 6.4.7 with generic loan demo installed on Red Hat CDK.